≡ Menu

 But let’s face it…

-Physical Characteristics of a Collie
+Physical Characteristics

-Your average Collie is going to weigh about 50-75 pounds (males on the heavier side of the scale) and as we’ve already mentioned before will come it two “versions”, the rough-coated Collie and the smooth-coated Collie.
+Your average Collie will weigh about 50-75 pounds (males on the heavier side of the scale), and as we’ve already mentioned, it will come in two “versions,” the rough-coated Collie and the smooth-coated Collie.
+The rough-coated Collie will have a thicker coat with straight fur and a dense undercoat, while the smooth-coated Collie will have shorter hair, making finding their skin through all that fur much more accessible, even with a thick undercoat.

-Now you may be thinking to yourself…
+Now, you may be thinking to yourself…

-“Wow, that’s a rather random thing to say… I mean why would it matter how EASY it is to find the SKIN of my Collie?”
+“Wow, that’s a rather random thing to say… I mean, why would it matter how EASY it is to find the SKIN of my Collie?”

-It is sort of a strange thing to say, but the problem is that Collies tend to prone to developing “skin” issues so if you do end up purchasing a Collie puppy or better yet adopting a Collie rescue you dog, you may actually find yourself examining their skin quite often… (more on that later).
+And we’ll give you that it is a strange thing to say.
+Still, the problem is that Collies tend to be prone to developing “skin” issues, so if you do end up purchasing a Collie puppy or, better yet, adopting a Collie rescue your dog, you may find yourself examining their skin quite often… (more on that later).

 What we can say for now is…

-That they “type” of Collie that you choose will certainly impact their grooming needs.
-Rough collies need more attention to their coat, while a smooth collie only needs to be brushed once a week or so.
-Either way, you’ll definitely have to budget for a few visits to the groomers every year unless you’re a pro!
+The “type” of Collie you choose will undoubtedly impact their grooming needs; rough collies need more attention to their coat, while a smooth collie only needs to be brushed once a week.
+Either way, you’ll have to budget for a few visits to the groomers every year unless you’re a pro!
+The coat of either type of Collie you choose will range in colors, from sable and white to tricolor or blue merle to even, in some cases almost 100% white!

 These are talkative dogs that bark quite often…

 “What’s that Lassie?
-Timmy fell down a well?”
+Timmy fell a well?”

 • Someone knocking on the door,